daguilarm/laravel-action-forms/README.md

 The `dependOnType()` attribute admits two possible values: `hidden` or `disabled`.

+> **The dependent system only works on one level**.
+That is, a parent element enables or disables their children elements, but it does not trigger a cascade of events towards its own children and these to their children, etc...

 ### Conditional

 Show or hide a component base on a condition: